 He opened the 1946 season as a spot starter and more than held his own against the other returning servicemen.
 By the end of June he was 5-1 with a 1.77 ERA when Philadelphia’s Hank Majeski smashed a line drive that broke his kneecap.
 The Yankees released him in September.
 His career appeared to be over.

 Ruffing’s last years were hard.
 When he was 68 he suffered a stroke that paralyzed his left side, and had to use a wheelchair for the rest of his life.
 Pauline loaded him and his chair into their car to make the annual trip from Cleveland to Cooperstown for the Hall of Fame induction ceremonies.
 He contracted skin cancer and had part of an ear removed.
-His career had ended too early to qualify for a baseball pension.
 Pauline cared for him while holding down a job at a nursing home to put food on the table.
 “He was truly a wonderful person,” she said, “but he was so stubborn, sometimes he could be a trial.
 I brought a woman into the house a few times a week to help me with him, but he wouldn’t let anyone touch him except me.
-Unless I fed him, he wouldn’t eat."xxi
+Unless I fed him, he wouldn’t eat.”21

 Ruffing died of heart failure on February 17, 1986, at a hospital in Mayfield Heights, Ohio.
 Pauline and their son Chuck survived.

 In 2004 a plaque was placed in Yankee Stadium’s Monument Park to honor the pitcher who was lucky to be a Yankee.